AlphaSoundZ/redsea/readme.md

 Exploring new Dolby Atmos or 360 Reality Audio releases is now supported

 Usage:      `python redsea.py explore (atmos|360) (albums|tracks)`
+(There is an update to this, I'll write about it soon.)

 Example:    `python redsea.py explore atmos tracks`